Jhnbrn90/blog/posts/fake-dates-in-end-to-end-browser-tests.md

 ---

 ## Introduction
-Recently, I wanted to write a Cypress.io acceptance ("end-to-end") test for a Laravel project where I wanted `Carbon::now()` to return a specific (fake) date, so I could act as if it were that specific date in my browser test.
+Recently, I wanted to write a [Cypress](https://cypress.io) acceptance ("end-to-end") test for a Laravel project where I wanted `Carbon::now()` to return a specific (fake) date, so I could act as if it were that specific date in my browser test.

 Initially, I thought I could just set `Carbon::setTestNow()`, however this would only survive a single request and I wanted the custom date I specified to be applied globally in the application to make assertions about several endpoints within these tests.

-After a few online searches, I decided to ask for help [on Twitter](https://twitter.com/JhnBrn90/status/1302680650860855297) and got a reply by [@sasin91](https://twitter.com/sasin91) which sparked a new idea: I could use a middleware 💡.
+After a few online searches, I decided to ask for help [on Twitter](https://twitter.com/JhnBrn90/status/1302680650860855297) and got a reply from [@sasin91](https://twitter.com/sasin91) which sparked a new idea: perhaps I could use a middleware 💡.

 Eventually, I ended up using the following setup.

-## Strategy
+## The middleware approach
-### 1. Adding a new  `SetTestDate` middleware
+### Adding a new middleware
 First, I created a new middleware called `SetTestDate` and registered this middleware in the 'web' middleware group.

 ```php
 // 'app/Http/Kernel.php'